HarisK03/batphone/README.md

 - **Unknown caller number**: Twilio webhook returns a polite message explaining the number isn’t registered; user should log in and set their phone number.
 - **Contact not found**: Caller is informed that the contact name wasn’t found and to add the contact in the app.
 - **Transcription failures**: `Call.transcriptStatus` is set to `"failed"` with an error message; transcript page shows the failure.
-- **Email delivery issues**: If `SENDGRID_API_KEY` is not set or SendGrid fails, the server logs a warning but does not break the main call flow.
+- **Email delivery issues**: if SendGrid config is missing or sending fails, the call stores `transcript_error` and the UI shows “Email not delivered”.

 ## Notes for the interview demo